 - Care worker

 - Colleagues

 - Managers

 - Social worker

 - Occupational Therapist

-- GP
+- GF

 - Speech and Language Therapist

 - Physiotherapist

 - Pharmacist

 - Nurse

 - Specialist nurse

 - Psychologist

 - Psychiatrist

 - Independent Mental Capacity Advocate

 - Independent Mental Health Advocate

 - Advocate

 - Dementia care advisor

 - Support groups

 Unit aim (s) This unit provides knowledge for those who are considering working with individuals with dementia in a wide range of settings.
-Assessment requirements specified by asector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit must be assessed in accordance with Skills for Care and Development's RQF Assessment Principles.
 Details of the relationship of the unit and relevant National Occupational Standards HSC 21, 31, 41, 24, 35, 45

-A/616/5476 Work with other professionals and agencies to support individuals with a physical disability 2 3 20 Assessment Criteria The learner can: 1.1 Describe different social care provision for individuals with physical disabilities 1.2 Describe the different types of support and assistance that may be required at home 1.3 Describe the types of support an individual may require in the community/workplace 1.4 Identify equipment that may be used by the individual: in the home in the community/workplace 2.1 Identify agencies and other professionals who provide support to individuals with physical disabilities 2.2 Explain why it is important for different agencies to work together to support individuals with physical disabilities 3.1 Work in partnership with other professionals and agencies for the benefit of the individual 3.2 Involve the individual in joint working with other professionals and agencies 3.3 Produce records to document the involvement of other professionals and agencies in line with procedures or agreed ways of working
+Title: A/616/5476 Work with other professionals and agencies to support individuals with a physical disability Level: 2 Credit Value: 3 GLH: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand types of social care provision for individuals with physical disabilities 1.1 Describe different social care provision for individuals with physical disabilities 1.2 Describe the different types of support and assistance that may be required at home 1.3 Describe the types of support an individual may require in the community/workplace 1.4 Identify equipment that may be used by the individual: in the home in the community/workplace Understand the of support provided by professionals and agencies working with individuals with physical disabilities 2.1 Identify agencies and other professionals who provide support to individuals with physical disabilities 2.2 Explain why it is important for different agencies to work together to support individuals with physical disabilities 3.
+Be able to work in partnership with other professionals and agencies to support individuals with physical disabilities 3.1 Work in partnership with other professionals and agencies for the benefit of the individual 3.2 Involve the individual in joint working with other professionals and agencies 3.3 Produce records to document the involvement of other professionals and agencies in line with procedures or agreed ways of working Additional information about this unit: